noaahh/fhnw-ds-cdl1/MODEL-OVERVIEW.md

 ## Comparison between Classical and Deep Learning Models

+Before looking at the results there are a few things to note.

+The data used for this challenge is around 10hrs of sensor data.
+It is tracked across 3 different devices.

+We want to highlight that the results here need to be looked at with a grain of salt.
+The dataset is too small to make very solid conclusions.
+Given the usage of the devices, the variance can also be questioned.

+None of the models received any special hyperparameter tuning.
+The hyperparameters were chosen common defaults and manual tuning to ensure smooth training.

 The data is split as follows:
 - **Train**: 60% of complete data
 - **Validation**: 20% of complete data